St Augustine's C of E School

 The Governing Body has a full programme of meetings and monitoring visits to the school which are carefully planned to ensure that we fulfil our statutory obligations as well as support and challenge the school to continuously improve.

 Governors review all policies on a rolling programme basis to ensure that all guidance is up to date.
-Special attention is paid to ensure that the school complies with the Department for Education mandatory policy list and the Local Authority recommendations.
+Special attention is paid to ensure that the school complies with the Department for Education mandatory policy list and Local Authority recommendations.

 There are a number of key documents that the governors look at regularly including: